The GT Screening Process

 The GT Screening Process is conducted in four rounds.

 A parent/guardian, teacher, or community leader may nominate a child in grades K-12 during the month of November for the Gifted and Talented Program.
 A child in grades 6-12 may also nominate themselves for the program.

 Nomination forms can be picked up from the counselor’s office at each campus.
 Nomination forms can also be located on the DISD website during the nomination window.

 The parent nomination form and student self-nomination form will include the parent survey.
 Both documents must be turned in for nomination to be accepted.

 A survey will be sent to each nominated child's core-subject teachers.
 These individuals will complete the survey and return it to the campus counselor.

-If there are bilingual students taking the NNAT2, a bilingual teacher or faculty member must read the directions in Spanish or the native language of the learner prior to the exam being given.
-These directions can be found in the NNAT2 directions on the Pearson website.
+When bilingual students are screened, a bilingual teacher or faculty member must read the directions in Spanish or the native language of the learner prior to the exam being given.

 The SAT10 is the Stanford Achievement Test and is a multiple-choice assessment that measures the students' knowledge in subjects such as reading, math, and science.
 This is an exam that measures the child's achievement level.